hardrock100/hardrock100.github.io/docs/runners_manual_2021/partners.md

 ## Partners

-Many thanks to our plethora of partners, who support takes Hardrock to the next level!
+Many thanks to our plethora of partners, whose support takes Hardrock to the next level!